Ianu5/Blog/statics/about.md

 - I like music :D
 - I can play the violin
 - I like korean food and eating in general
-- I still like to exercise
+- I like to exercise

 Social: